Instanton theory and fluctuation corrections to the thermal nucleation rate of a ferromagnetic superfluid: Abstract

 \section{{Abstract}}

 \textbf{\boldmath{We provide a field-theoretical description of thermal nucleation in a one-dimensional ferromagnetic superfluid, a quantum-gas analogue of false-vacuum decay.
-The rate at which ground-state domains nucleate from fluctuations in the metastable phase follows an Arrhenius law, with an exponential factor determined by a saddle-point configuration of the energy functional---the critical droplet---and magnitude fixed by small fluctuations of this configuration.
-We evaluate both contributions over the full parameter space, using a Gel’fand–Yaglom approach to reduce the calculation of the fluctuation spectrum to an initial value problem.
-In addition, we obtain a closed-form expression for the critical droplet in the limit of small potential tilts, and use it to formulate an effective theory of domain nucleation and growth as a Kramers escape problem for the droplet size.
-Our results determine the parametric dependence of the nucleation rate and its signature on experimental images of a nucleating gas, and should allow for a rigorous comparison between nucleation theory and experiment. }}
+The rate at which ground-state domains nucleate follows an Arrhenius law, with an exponential factor determined by a saddle-point of the energy functional---the critical droplet or instanton---and a magnitude fixed by small fluctuations about this configuration.
+We evaluate both contributions over the full parameter space, using a Gel'fand-Yaglom approach to reduce the calculation of the fluctuation spectrum to an initial-value problem.
+In addition, we obtain a closed-form expression for critical droplets close to the coexistence line, and use it to formulate an effective theory of domain nucleation and growth as a Kramers escape problem for the droplet size.
+Our results determine the parametric dependence of the nucleation rate and predict its signature in experimental images of a nucleating gas, increasing the rigor of comparisons between nucleation theory and experiment. }}

 \rule{\textwidth}{1pt}

 \rule{\textwidth}{1pt}